inkline/inkline.io/src/pages/docs/utilities/float.md

 ---
-title: Float Utilities - Inkline
+title: Utilities - Float - Inkline
 description: You can use the float utility on any element, for any breakpoint.
 ---